 For details of our programmes and how to book your visit please follow the links below.

 It is important that you book in any self led visits so we can advise you of any limitations to access when you visit.
-This is still an active quarry site on private land.
-Donations to maintain the site are also most welcome.
+A donation of £50 is requested for any self-led school visit.

 Go wild about art, follow the Very Hungry Caterpillar, build your very own bird's nest, or find lots of creatures in the pond.
 These are just some of the fun activitiies your children could get up to on a trip to Attenborough Nature Reserve.
 Look inside to find out more!